-Blender 2.8 is evolving very fast, and although it seems quite stable, things will likely break.
-If they do, please try the latest daily Blender build and check your user profile to see if there’s an updated version of The Grove Release 7 beta.
+This release strictly works in the upcoming Blender 2.80!
+Blender 2.80 is almost done and you can get a release candidate on the Blender website.
 Please keep the “old” Blender installed along with The Grove 6, just in case.
-Use with caution and don’t grow inside important production files.
+Use with caution and don’t grow inside important production files just yet.
 Other than that, have fun growing!

 Take all existing features – wrap them up in an all-new implementation – and open up a world of possibilities!
 Get instant feedback from a flexible new interface that amplifies the fun of growing.
 Go back to you tree at any time – prune, rebuild, keep growing or even add wind animation whenever you want.
 Added improvements to wind, branching and vertex colors make this a release to be reckoned with.
 Best of all it is now available in 7 languages!

 Blender’s 2.8 Code Quest has boosted development to an unprecedented level and now that 2.8 reached beta, it is time for us all to enjoy the fruits of the labor.

 The Grove is a proud sponsor of the code quest, and we all greatly benefit from its outcome.
 The occasional Blender user will be treated to a welcoming interface that works more like the software they are used to.